Gérard Wertheimer

 Gérard Paul Philippe Wertheimer (born 17 April 1951) is a French billionaire businessman based in New York City and Geneva, who owns Chanel in partnership with his brother, Alain.
 As of October 2022, Wertheimer's net worth was estimated at US$40 billion by Bloomberg Billionaires Index, making him the 27th richest person in the world.

+According to Forbes, Wertheimer is the 38th richest individual in the world.
+As of 25 December 2024, his estimated net worth is US$41.4 billion.

 Biography

 Wertheimer was born to a Jewish family, the son of Jacques Wertheimer and Eliane Fischer.
 His grandfather, Pierre, co-founded Chanel with Coco Chanel.
 The company is run by Alain Wertheimer who has presided over the acquisition of several non-Chanel brands, including Eres Lingerie, Tanner Krolle saddles and leather goods, and Holland & Holland, a British gunsmith.
 Based in France, the Wertheimer brothers own French vineyards including Château Rauzan-Ségla in Margaux and Château Canon in Saint-Emilion, both of which have won rave reviews from oenophiles.
 Both brothers are enthusiastic equestrians who also inherited and operate an important thoroughbred horse racing stable they call La Presle Farm and/or Wertheimer farm for racing in the United States and in France as Wertheimer et Frère partnership.

-Gérard's wife Valérie is active in child protection charities.

 Personal life

-Wertheimer is married, with two children, and lives in New York City and Switzerland.